Hablamos Español Insurance Companies We Work With

 Does a certificate of insurance give me coverage?

 No. A certificate is evidence that a policy existed when it was issued.
 It grants the holder no coverage by itself.
-Coverage for you comes from an additional insured endorsement on the other party's policy.
+Coverage for you generally comes from an additional insured endorsement on the other party's policy.

 What is the difference between a certificate holder and an additional insured?